 The Administration recognizes that some items that would fall within the scope of the proposed new ECCNs will have been subject to commodity jurisdiction (CJ) determinations issued by the United States Department of State.
 The State Department will have either determined that the item was subject to the jurisdiction of the ITAR or that it was not.
-(See 22 CFR 120.3 and 120.4.)
+(See 22 CFR §§ 120.3 and 120.4).
 Under this proposed rule, items that the State Department determined to be not subject to the ITAR and that are not described on the CCL would be subject to the AT-only controls of the ".y.99" paragraph of a 600 series ECCN if they would otherwise be within the scope of the ECCN.
-Thus, for example, ECCN 8A620.x would control any part, component, accessory, or attachment "specially designed" for a commodity enumerated in ECCN 8A620 that is not specified elsewhere on the CCL (in this regard, note that 8A620.x would not control items "specially designed" for an article identified on the USML).
-However, any part, component, accessory or attachment that is determined by CJ not to be subject to the ITAR and is (as defined) "specially designed" for a submersible or semisubmersible vessel or other commodity controlled by ECCN 8A620 would be controlled under 8A620.y.99 if it is not identified elsewhere on the CCL.
+Thus, for example, ECCN 8A609.x would control any part, component, accessory, or attachment not specifically identified in the USML or elsewhere in the ECCN if it was "specially designed" for a surface vessel of war.
+However, any part, component, accessory or attachment, which is determined by CJ not to be subject to the ITAR and is (as defined) "specially designed" for a surface vessel of war, would be controlled under 8A609.y.99 if it is not identified elsewhere on the CCL.
 If the item is controlled, either as a matter of law or as the result of a subsequent commodity classification ("CCATS") determination by Commerce, under an ECCN that is currently on the CCL (e.g., ECCN 8A992.f), that ECCN would continue to apply to the item.
 This general approach will, pending public comment, be repeated in subsequent proposed rules pertaining to other categories of items.

 If, however, the State Department had made a CJ determination that a particular item was subject to the jurisdiction of ITAR but that item is not described on the final, implemented version of a revised USML category, a new CJ determination would not be required unless there is doubt about the application of the new USML category to the item.
-(See 22 CFR 120.4.)
+(See 22 CFR 120.4).
 Thus, unless there are doubts about the jurisdictional status of a particular item, exporters and reexporters would be entitled to rely on the revised USML categories when making jurisdictional determinations, notwithstanding past CJ determinations that, under the previous version of the USML, the item was ITAR controlled.